elixss/custom_commands/README.md

 # HOWEVER
 please don't just copy it :( you won't learn anything by pasting it, this module is public to help people who are trying it the same way as i did.

+# disclaimer
+edit: this was one of my first things to code that actually used some sort of data storage. not the best code.